Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/autocad.md

 Right-click on the solution, the **Add** >> **New Project**.
 Select **Windows Desktop**, then **Class Library** and, finally, name it `UpdateDWGParam`.
 Then right-click on the project, go to **Manage NuGet Packages...**, under **Browser** you can search for **AutoCAD.NET** and install `AutoCAD.NET.Core` (which also installs `AutoCAD.NET.Model`).
 Then search and install `Newtonsoft.Json` (which is used to parse input data in JSON format).

-> Ensure to select .NET Framework 4.7.
+> Please select .NET Framework 4.7.
 If not listed, [please install](https://dotnet.microsoft.com/download/thank-you/net47).

 ![](_media/designautomation/autocad/new_project.gif)